joon-e/tidycomm/cran-comments.md

 * Fixed typos
 * Included references for intercoder reliability coefficients
+* Package 'tidyselect' has been moved to 'Suggests' instead of 'Imports', as it is only used for tests and vignettes

 ## Test environments
 * local Win 10 install, R 3.6.1